Owen Miller Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 17th-ranked team ERA among all league pitching staffs (4.32).
+- The Pirates have a 4.34 team ERA that ranks 17th across all league pitching staffs.

-- Pirates pitchers combine to surrender 68 home runs (1.0 per game), the second-fewest in the league.
+- Pirates pitchers combine to allow the third-fewest home runs in baseball (70 total, one per game).

-- In his last appearance on Sunday, the righty went seven innings against the New York Mets, giving up one earned run while surrendering two hits.
+- In his last outing on Wednesday against the Chicago Cubs, the right-hander threw 5 1/3 innings, allowing four earned runs while surrendering six hits.

+- The 24-year-old has a 4.64 ERA and 5.5 strikeouts per nine innings across seven games this season, while giving up a batting average of .308 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.